usharerose/janus/README.md

 	url = https://github.com/tree-sitter/tree-sitter-go
 ```

-2. Execute the script to store the multiple `tree-sitter` into the library
+2. Execute the script to store the multiple `tree-sitter` into the library for local dev
 ```sh
 python build_tree_sitter_lang_lib.py
 ```